patrick-kidger/mkposters/README.md

 It'd be nice to support:
 - Custom per-poster SCSS
 - Other poster layouts;
+- Scale invariance to the size of the paper?
+At the moment things are designed for roughly A4-sized paper.
+(In particular the margins etc. specified in terms of `pt`s.)
 - Optionally automatically generating the PDF.
 (Practically speaking probably by automating the Firefox interaction through Selenium.)